An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: The Case of Loop Lie algebras

 with ${\rm Hol}_0(A) =e$.
 Then $\rm Hol: L\g^* \rightarrow G$ is given by $\rm Hol(A) = \rm Hol_1(A)$.

 A crucial property of the holonomy map is its compatibility with the $LG$-action on $L\g^*$.
 Specifically, for any $\gamma\in LG$, and $ A \in L\mathfrak{g}^*$, we have:

 where $\gamma \cdot A$ denotes the gauge action defined in Equation \eqref{eq: LH_on_(Lh)*}.
 Since $\Omega G$ is a normal subgroup of $LG$, we take an $\Omega G$-quotient to the $LG$ action on $L\g^*$.
 The induced action on the quotient space $L\g^*/\Omega G\cong G$ coincides with the conjugation action of $G$ on itself.
-This compatibility implies that the natural projection $LG\times L\g^*\to G\times G$ is a Morita morphism, a key notion we recall below.